-Davis Law PLC is here to assist you in navigating these unchartered waters as a business owner and employer.
+Davis Law PLC is a Chesapeake, Virginia based law firm and is here to assist you in navigating these unchartered waters as a business owner and employer.
 Our focus is to provide you with timely information that will assist you in making informed decisions about your business structure, employment matters, and how to respond to the changing legislative environment that can have legal ramifications for your business.
 Contact us here.

 Our current administration, in cooperation with congressional leadership, is tirelessly working to assist businesses like yours that are adversely impacted by the decisions necessary to reduce the impact of COVID-19 on business commerce and our nation in general.
 As a business owner, there are legal requirements on the horizon that may apply to you plus available funding resources that you should be aware of right now:

 President Trump signed H.R.
 6201 on March 18, 2020 and its provisions will become effective on April 2, 2020.
 The bill addresses guaranteed sick time for workers and their families affected by COVID-19 and applies to private sector employees with fewer than 500 workers.
 Following is a highlight of some, but not all, of the key provisions that you should be aware of: